-In the 1980s, I was on the staff at Shalom Catholic Worker House, a 24- bed shelter for homeless men in Kansas City, Kansas, providing hospitality and peace education.
+In the 1980s, I was on the staff at Shalom Catholic Worker House, a 24- bed shelter for homeless men in Kansas City, Ks., providing hospitality and peace education.
 I also taught the Catholic position on peace and non-violence in local parishes.
-I later served as a consultant for the Peace and Justice Office of the Archdiocese of Kansas City, Kan. from 1990-2003.
+I later served as a consultant for the Peace and Justice Office of the Archdiocese of Kansas City, Ks. from 1990-2003.

 I’ve had quite a diversity of ministries, each special in different ways.
 My Donnelly College years were a growing time for me.
 The Shalom Catholic Worker years taught me a lot about myself and the suffering of so many others.
 Keeler Women’s Center challenged me to develop a more listening heart and to slow down.

 I am grateful for the blessings of my monastic vocation.
 One for which I am perhaps most thankful would be the wonderful people who have crossed my path.
 I feel especially blessed for having met so many very holy people.
 Some of these are sisters; others would be considered by some as the very least among us.